 Nowadays it's hard to tell what's what in the aisles of a supermarket so we pulled together a list of Irish favorites that are most certainly still Irish.

-A report released by lobby group Love Irish Food has revealed a number of interesting opinions held by the average Irish shopper (out of a survey of 1,000):
+A report released by lobby group Love Irish Food in 2015 revealed a number of interesting opinions held by the average Irish shopper (out of a survey of 1,000):

 • 95% of Irish shoppers think “country-of-origin” stickers should be on all products in stores

 • 11% believe current labeling in Ireland is clear

 • 87% of Irish shoppers try to “buy Irish” with 74% saying they try to buy products with the “Love Irish Food” sticker displayed on the packaging.